9. Designing functions#

 ## [1] "a"

-The support for the partial matching of element names has been added to provide the users working in quick-and-dirty, interactive programming sessions with some relief in the case where they find the typing of the whole label extremely problematic:
+The support for the partial matching of element names has been added to provide users working in interactive programming sessions with some relief in the case where they find typing the whole label daunting:

 x$s